-Cats are smarter than you may think and they have a great memory.
-Experts state that cats have both long-term and short-term memory so they are both trainable and know what they can get away with repeatedly.
+Cats are smarter than many people think and they have a great memory.
+Experts state that cats have both long-term and short-term memory so they are trainable.
+At the same time, it also means they know what they can get away with repeatedly.

-Pets, like people, react well to positive reinforcement, so cats will remember when they get treats, attention, or a meal.

-Since most cats like attention, food, toys, or all three, choose a motivator that you can use to help entice your cat to do what you want it to do and to provide it with a form of positive reinforcement.
+Pets, like people, react well to positive reinforcement, so cats will remember when they get something they enjoy.
+Most cats like attention, food, toys, or all three.
+Choose a motivator that you can use to entice your cat to do what you want it to do and to provide it with a form of positive reinforcement.
 If possible, reward your cat with this special item only when training for this particular behavior.
-By reserving this item for training, it will add to the reward value of the item you are using and make it that much more enticing to your cat.
+By reserving the desirable item for training, it will add to the value of the reward and make it that much more enticing to your cat.

-If you are struggling to find an item that your cat likes or is motivated by, consider things like tuna, canned spray cheese, shrimp, and catnip toys.
+If you are struggling to find an item that your cat is motivated by, consider things like tuna, canned spray cheese, shrimp, and catnip toys.
 These may be items that your cat has never experienced before, so they may help in getting your cat’s attention.

-- Shake a noisy can - If you see your cat jump on the counters or somewhere it shouldn't be, shake a can with some pennies in it to startle your cat.
+- Shake a noisy can: If you see your cat jump on the counters or somewhere it shouldn't be, shake a can with some pennies in it to startle your cat.

-- Use double-sided tape or aluminum foil - These simple things can be placed on surfaces you don't want your cat on or scratching.
+- Use double-sided tape or aluminum foil: These simple things can be placed on surfaces you don't want your cat on or scratching.
 Cats do not like the textures.

 Whenever possible, give treats, praise, and attention to your cat if it is behaving nicely.
 If you notice it lying next to something it used to chew, reward it.
 If you notice it scratching the scratching pole instead of your sofa, reward it.
 Your cat will quickly learn the difference between good and bad behavior.

-- Do not scruff your cat - Scruffing a cat is no longer recommended as a means of restraint for adult cats.
-Scruffing is painful and when you cause a misbehaving cat pain will only further exacerbate an issue.
+Do not scruff your cat.
+This is no longer recommended as a method of restraint or transport for adult cats.
+Scruffing is painful and when you cause a misbehaving cat pain, it will only further exacerbate an issue.
 It is also thought that what appeared to be relaxation for some cats who are scruffed is actually fear paralysis.